yadvi12/K8s-Ansible-Playbook/README.md

 # Kubernetes Ansible Playbook
 Build a Kubernetes cluster using Ansible with kubeadm.
-The goal is easily install a Kubernetes cluster on machines running RHEL8 and centos on top of AWS public cloud.
+The goal is to easily install a Kubernetes cluster on machines running RHEL8 and centos on top of AWS public cloud.

 System requirements: